Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Frequently Asked Questions

 The front door is the most common entry point, accounting for approximately 34% of burglaries.
 This challenges the common belief that burglars prefer secluded back entrances.
-Burglars often use the front door because:
+Burglars often use the front door because it is often left unlocked (21% of cases) or they can disguise themselves as delivery drivers.

 Rarely against experienced intruders.
 While a dummy box might deter a spontaneous opportunist, professional burglars can often spot a fake (e.g., no flashing LED, faded plastic, or a brand that doesn’t exist anymore).
 A working, monitored alarm system is a far superior visual deterrent.